 The current commercial mediation model handed down over the past 30 years is working just fine for lawyers and mediators (not to mention the court system).
 A settlement is the goal at the mediation without much emphasis on the quality of that settlement.
 Is this approach to mediation truly meeting the interests of the clients?
 If not, what changes might be made?
 Is it time for commercial mediators to offer a more client-centered process involving multiple sessions?

-He cites the work of Michaela Keet and Heather Heavin, my co-authors on our forthcoming book on litigation interest and risk assessment techniques.
+He cites the work of Michaela Keet and Heather Heavin, my co-authors on our book on litigation interest and risk assessment techniques.

 Risks of Unplanned One-Session Mediations